moschiel/renode-lis2dw12-tutorial/README.md

 `this.Log` uses Renode's logging system.
 State-changing writes and resets use `Debug`; frequent selections and reads use `Noisy`.
-Renode filters disabled levels before formatting these messages, and the arguments used here are cheap.
+Renode filters disabled levels before formatting these messages.

 We have not defined any sensor registers yet.
-Automatic increment will be added with `CTRL2.IF_ADD_INC` (datasheet section 8.5), so this stage does not represent the full LIS2DW12 behavior after reset.

 In the **Terminal**, check compilation: